home - website - blog - tutorials - bio - books - shop - contact me

 Made by: Steve Millingham's Pewter Replicas, England

 Documentation: Museum of London collection.
-Made of lead-tin alloy
+Original made of lead-tin alloy

 Wooden mirror case